Takata says president stepping down to streamline air bag recall response

-TOKYO (Reuters) - Takata Corp, the auto supplier embroiled in a global safety crisis, said Wednesday its president, Stefan Stocker, would step down and its chairman would assume the role to unify the company’s response to the recall of millions of vehicles carrying defective air bags.
+TOKYO (Reuters) - Takata Corp 7312.T, the auto supplier embroiled in a global safety crisis, said Wednesday its president, Stefan Stocker, would step down and its chairman would assume the role to unify the company’s response to the recall of millions of vehicles carrying defective air bags.

 Stocker, a Swiss national, joined Takata from privately-held supplier Robert Bosch as Takata’s first foreign president and will remain with the company as a board member.